Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy

 Viewpoint selection, or active perception \cite{bajcsy_active_perception}, has been extensively studied on mobile robotic platforms using both optimization-based \cite{falanga_ap_opt, spasojevic_ap_opt} and learning-based methods \cite{tordesillas_ap_learning, bartolomei_ap_learning}.
 However, its application to robotic manipulation, especially for dual-arm systems with high DOFs, remains limited.

 Research has shown that viewpoint selection can improve the success rate of manipulation tasks in cluttered and occluded environments \cite{gualtieri_vp_cluttered, kahn_vp_occluded}.
 Most optimization-based planners with dynamic viewpoint select the next best view based on metrics of information gain, such as the number of revealed occluded voxels \cite{breyer_nbv}, or the reduction in grasp quality uncertainty \cite{morrison_nbv}.
 Recent work has started applying learning to viewpoint selection and manipulation.
 For instance, Saito et al. \cite{saito_rnn_vp} used a recurrent neural network for a 6-DOF manipulation scenario, though they decoupled viewpoint selection and manipulation into separate phases.
 Lv et al. \cite{lv_sam_rl} utilized model-based reinforcement learning to train a policy for dual 7-DOF arms, showing that learning-based viewpoint selection can enhance task execution compared to static viewpoints.
-However, this work is limited to short-horizon tasks without any insight on impact of different state-action spaces under such complex decision making process.
+However, this work is limited to short-horizon tasks and without any simplification on the state-action space from the perspective of kinematics.